pkopy/skygate/README.md

 ## Install app

-Clone this repository and in the project directory, You run:
+Clone this repository and in the project directory run:

 ### `npm install`